 "I once said to him ‘Can I give you a tip that might help?
 Don’t be afraid to shoot.
 When you look up to have a shot, just smash the ball towards the goal as hard as you can.
 If you can see that rectangle, just smash the bloody thing’.
 We played Hull the next day and he did exactly that and scored!"

-The 27-year-old struck three goals for Roy Hodgson's side back in October to take his tally above the 30 mark, with a brace against San Marino followed by a goal away against Poland during the team's 2014 World Cup qualifying campaign.
+The 27-year-old struck three goals for Roy Hodgson's side back in October to take his tally above the 30 mark, with a double against San Marino followed by a goal away against Poland during the team's 2014 World Cup qualifying campaign.